nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   * Cons: For entry with lengthy details, it will flood the command line space and be difficult for revising.

 ### View Feature
-`View`: Allows the user to view a specified entry in a new window, allowing the user to carefully look through all the details of an entry.
+`view`: Allows the user to view a specified entry in a new window, allowing the user to carefully look through all the details of an entry.
 This feature is mainly used to read lengthy food reviews which cannot be shown on the Main UI window.